eugenebang/DREAMwalk/demo/README.md

 | parent1 | parent2 |
 | ... | ... |

+_Caution:_ All leafs should be branched out from root named as either 'disease' or 'drug'

 ### Network file

 The input network file should be a tab- or space-separated `.txt` file with following orders: